 Hippotherapy & Clinic-Based PT/OT

 One client receives direct treatment time with one physical or occupational therapist, depending upon the client’s needs.
-Time is divided between 30 minutes in the therapy clinic, and 30 minutes of treatment on the horse.
-For 30 minute sessions, treatment is received on the horse.
+Time is divided between 15 minutes of unmounted treatment and 30 minutes of treatment on the horse.

 *The American Hippotherapy Association has defined Hippotherapy as a term that “refers to how occupational therapy, physical therapy, and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement to engage sensory, neuromotor, and cognitive systems to achieve functional outcomes.
 In conjunction with the affordances of the equine environment and other treatment strategies, hippotherapy is part of a patient’s integrated plan of care.”